Youtube video on applying Rustblue: https://www.youtube.com/watch?v=O4QOcRTZv2Q

-General rust blueing instructions (individual products may vary):
+General rust blueing instructions

 - Use silicon carbide paper up to 320 grit to prepare the steel.
 If a matte finish is desired then sand/bead blast the parts.
 Make sure all active rust is removed.
 You may need to use a commercial rust remover to assist in de-rusting heavily corroded parts.